embEDUx/documentation/src/troubleshooting/rootfs/monitoring-package-installation.md

         The ***emerge.log*** shows that the package *net-wireless/gnuradio* is being emerged.

        - Using the `genlop` utility.
-This also showas the runtime of the current build.
+This also shows the runtime of the current build.

         ```